NativeScript/docs-v7/vuejs-docs/ns-ui/DataForm/dataform-validation.md

 You can choose when the validation of the changes happens by changing the data form's {% typedoc_link classes:RadDataForm,member:validationMode %} property.

 ```
-import { ValidationMode } from 'nativescript-ui-dataform';
+import { DataFormValidationMode } from 'nativescript-ui-dataform';

 export default {
   template: `